2017-03-29 — Original posting

 Schumann: Violin Concerto in A minor, after the Cello Concerto, op.129

 Robert Schumann (1810 – 1856) composed his Cello Concerto in A minor, op.129, in a mere two weeks in October 1850, in a happy period in his life, shortly after he became music director in Düsseldorf.
 It clearly is the work of a genius, and a beautiful composition—yet, the composer never heard a performance of this music in its original form.
-Either, there weren’t enough good cellists around, back then, or artists felt that the work was difficult to play, or hard to understand (or a combination of these).
+Maybe there weren’t enough good cellists around, back then?
+Or maybe artists felt that the work was difficult to play, or hard to understand (or a combination of these).
 The premiere of op.129 only happened 1860 in Leipzig, four years after the composer’s death.

-However, Schumann transcribed the composition for violin and orchestra, for his friend Joseph Joachim (1831 – 1907) to play, and in this version (only), he did indeed hear his composition performed.
+However, Schumann transcribed the composition for violin and orchestra, for his friend Joseph Joachim (1831 – 1907) to play.
+In this version (only), he did indeed hear his composition in a performance.
 The two scores are essentially identical, except for the obvious octave shifts required to accommodate the violin’s tonal range.
 The concerto has three movements:

 - Nicht zu schnell (not too fast)